RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/5-Developer Manual/Setup/Azure/setting-up-an-azure-tenant.md

 35. Ask customer if they want Microsoft 2-factor if not follow these steps (OPTIONAL)

-36. Active directory &gt; properties &gt; access management for azure resources (yes) &gt; manage security defaults &gt; click no&gt; click my organisation is getting too many multi-factor authentication sign-up requests (OPTIONAL)
+36. Active directory > properties > access management for azure resources (yes) > manage security defaults > click no> click my organisation is getting too many multi-factor authentication sign-up requests (OPTIONAL)

 ## Do these steps with the customer user